preetpalS/decl.el/README.md

 ## Sample Usage

-The following example assumes that you have installed this package via a package manager
+The following example assumes that you have installed this package via [http://melpa.org](MELPA) (alternatively just download and include the `decl.el` file manually from [https://github.com/preetpalS/decl.el](github)):

     ;;; init.el --- sample init.el using library